iterative/dvc.org/static/docs/get-started/configure.md

 > look like this: `pip install "dvc[s3]"`.
 This installs `boto3` library along
 > with DVC to support Amazon S3 storage.

-For example, to setup an S3 remote we would use something like (make sure that `mybucket` exists):
+For example, to setup an S3 remote we would use something like this (make sure that `mybucket` exists):

 ```dvc
 $ dvc remote add -d s3remote s3://mybucket/myproject